auth70/paseto-ts/README.md

         {
             // Optional: If footer parses to an object, its `kid` and `wpk` claims will be validated. footer, // Footer | string | Uint8Array
-            // Optional: Assertion is any string or buffer. assertion, // string | Uint8Array
+            // Optional: Assertion is a JSON.stringifyable object, string or buffer. assertion, // Assertion | string | Uint8Array
             // Optional: If true, a default `exp` claim of 1 hour will be added to the payload. addExp, // boolean; defaults to true
             // Optional: If true, a default `iat` claim of the current time will be added to the payload.